ionic-team/ionic-docs/docs/api/select.md

 In most cases, [Icon](./icon.md) components placed in these slots should have `aria-hidden="true"`.
 See the [Icon accessibility docs](https://ionicframework.com/docs/api/icon#accessibility) for more information.

-If slot content is meant to be interacted witih, it should be wrapped in an interactive element such as a [Button](./button.md).
+If slot content is meant to be interacted with, it should be wrapped in an interactive element such as a [Button](./button.md).
 This ensures that the content can be tabbed to.

 import StartEndSlots from '@site/static/usage/v7/select/start-end-slots/index.md';